 Cara Silletto is a national speaker and consultant on bridging generational gaps in the workplace, and currently sits in a unique sweet spot for this specialty.
 She is an early Millennial herself, born in 1981, yet she has more than 13 years of experience learning the unwritten expectations of seasoned managers and business owners in order to advance her own career.
 As the Founder and President of Crescendo Strategies, she is committed to reducing unnecessary employee turnover for clients by making managers more effective in their roles.
 Cara earned a Corporate Communication degree from the University of Indianapolis and an MBA from the University of Louisville's top-ranked Entrepreneurship program.
 Cara is a true connector and active member of several professional associations.
 In 2013, she was featured in both “Today’s Woman” and “BG” magazines as the featured young entrepreneur, and in early 2014, she was named a Top 3 Finalist for the One Southern Indiana James W. Robinson Young Professional of the Year Award.
 She was recently named a “Game Changer” by Workforce magazine in Chicago, and is the co-author of “What’s Next in HR.”

 Project Management Instructor Team

 Kay K. DeVincentis

-Kay is a senior program manager at Churchill Downs Incorporated and has over 20 years of experience in project management.
+Kay is the Director of the Program Management Office at Churchill Downs Incorporated and has over 20 years of experience in project management.
 She also has nearly 25 years of teaching experience for various accredited universities.
 The twice published author also facilitates Project Management courses for working professionals.
 Kay serves as an active member of both the Project Management Institute (PMI) and Kentuckiana PMI chapter.
-She serves as Vice President Elect of Membership of the Kentuckiana PMI chapter.
 Kay is also a member of Pi Mu Epsilon, National Mathematics Honor Society.